CERC-Genomic-Medicine/beagle_phasing/README.md

 # Contents

-1. phase_with_reference - This directory containts Nextflow pipeline for reference-based phasing/imputation using Beagle.
+**phase_with_reference** - this directory containts Nextflow pipeline for reference-based phasing/imputation using Beagle.